Counseling Services

 • Gambling problems

 Sometimes you may have several of these challenges at once.
-You may be overwhelmed in spite of all of your efforts.
+You may be overwhelmed despite of all of your efforts.
 An outside perspective can help you begin to find solutions.

 The Counseling Center can help because it offers a safe, confidential professional place where a student can slow down, think out loud, get support, and start finding solutions.
 A counselor can teach you things like new ways to manage stress or communicate with your partner.
 They can offer new perspectives and help you identify more options.
 Counselors can also put you in touch with other resources on and off campus to help with your problems.
 Counseling is a great way to get support during a difficult situation.